SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

     If you assign a default value to a property, or set its initial value within an initializer method, the value of that property is set directly, without calling any observers.
-    Any ``willSet`` or ``didSet`` methods that observe the setting of that property will not be called at the point that it is initialized.

 ..
 QUESTION: is this the right place to mention this note?